-The fresh water line drain valves have been moved to the exterior of the trailer for easier access.
+The fresh water line drain valves have been moved to the exterior of the coach for easier access.
 If you look between your tires you can see a galvanized "box" that is a few inches lower than the trailer frame.
 This "box" or pan supports the water tank.
 The line drains will be the two brass petcocks extending from the end of the pan.
 The white plastic petcock you will see is to drain the water tank.
+A second cold water low point valve is located in the outside utility compartment between the city water fill and black tank flush.